oktadev/okta-blog/_source/_posts/2022-01-13-spring-cloud-contract.md

 }
 ```

 Add a line to the `application.properties` file to change the application port from the default, 8080, to 8081 so that it does not conflict with the producer application.
-You're also going to specify the producer port in the properties file so that the integration tests can use a different port for the mocked service (you'll see why in a bit).
+You're also going to specify the producer port in the properties file so that the integration tests can use a different port for the mocked service.
+(You'll see why in a bit.)

 `src/main/resources/application.properties`